jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 * Make the GitHub web pages and the data come to you
 	* None of that endless go there and come back, go there and come back scenes
 * Provide as many stats as possible really quickly and easily readable
-* Show the readme file wherever possible
+* Show the readme files wherever possible

 ### Vision